Mutai-Gilbert/Mutai-Gilbert/README.md

 <h3 align="center">Backend Developer </h3>

- <h3 align="center">⚡Backend Developer/Data Analyst with 4+ years of experience in manufacturing and software development.
-Strong background in mathematics and statistics for scalable integrations.
-Focused on AI and data science.</h3>
+ <h3 align="center">⚡Backend Developer / Data Analyst with over 4 years of experience in manufacturing and software development.
+Equipped with a strong foundation in mathematics and statistics, enabling the design of scalable, efficient integrations.
+Passionate about leveraging AI and data science to drive impactful, data-driven solutions.</h3>

 </h3>